MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxhistogram.md

 ---

 # required metadata
-title: "rxHistogram function (RevoScaleR) | Microsoft Docs"
+title: "rxHistogram function (RevoScaleR) "
 description: " Histogram plot for a variable in an .xdf file or data frame "
 keywords: "(RevoScaleR), rxHistogram, hplot"
 author: "heidisteen"